saran-io/promptflow/CONTRIBUTING.md

-# Contributing to PromptFoundry
+# Contributing to PromptFlow

-Thank you for your interest in contributing to PromptFoundry!
+Thank you for your interest in contributing to PromptFlow!
 This guide will help you get started with contributing high-quality prompts and improvements to our community-driven repository.

 ## 🎯 How to Contribute